Edward A. Lee: Biography

 in Computer Science and Engineering and Applied Science.

 Career

 Lee began his career at Bell Labs (1979–1982), working on data communication technologies.
 After completing his doctorate, he joined UC Berkeley’s faculty in 1986, later serving as Chair of the EECS Department (2005–2008).
 He co-founded BDTI, Inc., a firm specializing in technology analysis, where he remains a Senior Technical Advisor.
+He also co-founded Xronos Inc., a firm specializing in software systems for mobility and robotics.

 In 2018, Lee retired from teaching to focus full-time on research and writing.

 As director of the Industrial Cyber-Physical Systems Research Center (iCyPhy) at Berkeley, Lee led interdisciplinary research into integrating physical systems with software and networks.

 Research

 His work emphasizes deterministic models to address unpredictability in distributed systems, particularly for real-time applications.
 He developed Lingua Franca, a coordination language that uses logical timestamps to ensure determinism in distributed environments, and Ptolemy II, a modeling and simulation framework for heterogeneous systems.

 Lee’s research bridges engineering and philosophy, exploring the interplay between humans and technology.
 His technical contributions include advancements in real-time systems, hybrid cosimulation standards, and secure architectures for the Internet of Things (IoT).

 He introduced, together with Marten Lohstroh, the reactors model, a computational framework for designing predictable distributed systems, and advocated for timestamp-based coordination to enhance reliability in cyber-physical applications.